-Fall 2013 Registration Information
+Fall 2021 Registration Information

 Psyc 250.
 Introduction to Abnormal Psychology.
 This course is not recommended for Psychology Majors.
-Psychology students interested in this content should take Psyc 335, Abnormal Psychology.
+Psychology majors interested in this content should take Psyc 335, Abnormal Psychology.
 Credit cannot be earned for Psyc 335 by students who have previously taken Psyc 250.
 Psyc 250 is a course designed for non-psychology students who need a brief exposure to this content for their non-psychology academic program.

 Sociocultural Awareness Courses

 Psychology Majors are required to complete at least one "Sociocultural Awareness" course as part of their academic program.
-The following courses being offered during the Fall 2013 semester fulfill this requirement:
+The following courses being offered during the Fall semester fulfill this requirement:

 - Psyc 220.
 Psychology and Culture

 - Psyc 310.
-Psychology of Women and Gender
+Women and Gender

 - Psyc 325.
 Counseling Psychology

 - Psyc 497.
-Women and Mental Health
+Senior Seminar: Women and Mental Health

 Psyc 497, Section 1.
 Leadership and Service.
 Leadership and Service will study the experience of leadership and service from a psychological perspective.
 The course will assist students with identifying their personal leadership skills and styles as well as how to adapt these to various situations related to service in the community.
 The course will enable students to integrate concepts of service learning into leadership development.
 Emphasis will also be on developing an effective leadership approach to service learning.
 40-hours of service-learning will be required.
-This course is offered by Dr. Bill Evans (firstname.lastname@example.org; 568-6373; Miller 1173).
+This course is offered by Dr. Bill Evans (firstname.lastname@example.org).

 Psyc 497, Section 2.
 Women and Mental Health.
 This course will address concepts relating to women’s mental health.
 Special attention will be given to socio-cultural phenomena, and a respect for women’s experiences will be maintained at all times.
-This course meets the “Sociocultural Awareness” requirement for the psychology major.
-This course is being offered by Dr. Pam Gibson (Cleveland 202; 568-6195; email@example.com).
+Fulfills Sociocultural Awareness requirement for the Psychology Major.
+This course is being offered by Dr. Pam Gibson (email@example.com).